Periodic table: Synthetic elements

 The TWG's criteria were used to arbitrate later element discovery claims from LBNL and JINR, as well as from research institutes in Germany (GSI) and Japan (Riken).
 Currently, consideration of discovery claims is performed by a IUPAC/IUPAP Joint Working Party.
 After priority was assigned, the elements were officially added to the periodic table, and the discoverers were invited to propose their names.
 By 2016, this had occurred for all elements up to 118, therefore completing the periodic table's first seven rows.
 The discoveries of elements beyond 106 were made possible by techniques devised by Yuri Oganessian at the JINR: cold fusion (bombardment of lead and bismuth by heavy ions) made possible the 1981–2004 discoveries of elements 107 through 112 at GSI and 113 at Riken, and he led the JINR team (in collaboration with American scientists) to discover elements 114 through 118 using hot fusion (bombardment of actinides by calcium ions) in 1998–2010.
 The heaviest known element, oganesson (118), is named in Oganessian's honour.
 Element 114 is named flerovium in honour of his predecessor and mentor Flyorov.

 In celebration of the periodic table's 150th anniversary, the United Nations declared the year 2019 as the International Year of the Periodic Table, celebrating "one of the most significant achievements in science".
 The discovery criteria set down by the TWG were updated in 2020 in response to experimental and theoretical progress that had not been foreseen in 1991.
 Today, the periodic table is among the most recognisable icons of chemistry.
 IUPAC is involved today with many processes relating to the periodic table: the recognition and naming of new elements, recommending group numbers and collective names, and the updating of atomic weights.

 Future extension beyond the seventh period

 The most recently named elements – nihonium (113), moscovium (115), tennessine (117), and oganesson (118) – completed the seventh row of the periodic table.
 Future elements would have to begin an eighth row.
-These elements may be referred to either by their atomic numbers (e.g. "element 119"), or by the IUPAC systematic element names adopted in 1978, which directly relate to the atomic numbers (e.g. "ununennium" for element 119, derived from Latin unus "one", Greek ennea "nine", and the traditional -ium suffix for metallic elements).
-All attempts to synthesise such elements have failed so far.
-An attempt to make element 119 has been ongoing since 2018 at the Riken research institute in Japan.
-The Joint Institute for Nuclear Research in Russia also plans to make its own attempts at synthesising the first few period 8 elements.
+These elements may be referred to either by their atomic numbers (e.g. "element 164"), or by the IUPAC systematic element names adopted in 1978, which directly relate to the atomic numbers (e.g. "unhexquadium" for element 164, derived from Latin unus "one", Greek hexa "six", Latin quadra "four", and the traditional -ium suffix for metallic elements).
+All attempts to synthesize such elements have failed so far.
+An attempt to make element 119 has been ongoing since 2018 at the Riken research institute in Japan, and an attempt to make element 120 has been ongoing since 2025 at the LBNL in the United States.
+The JINR in Russia and the Heavy Ion Research Facility in Lanzhou (HIRFL) in China also plan to make their own attempts at synthesizing the first few period 8 elements.